• Home

 As you can see,settlement versus bankruptcy is not just a matter of which impacts your credit record more negatively.

-The decision needs to take weigh spending money on old debts when faced with current and future demands on your assets.
+The decision needs to weigh spending money on old debts when faced with current and future demands on your assets.

 It’s all backwards to think that protecting your credit record is the central issue..